-Environments support structured validation before promoting a deployment, including:- Automated tests & evaluations
+Environments support structured validation before promoting a deployment, including:- Automated tests and evaluations

 - Manual testing in pre-production